 - communication skills.

-Web design experience doesn't need to be extensive and any experience, whether paid or voluntary, is useful.
-You could design websites in your own time for family, friends or a local charity, or embark on a summer internship or a placement year; but any experience will contribute to you securing a job.
+Your web design experience doesn't need to be extensive and any experience, whether paid or voluntary, is useful.
+You could design websites in your own time for family, friends or a local charity, or embark on a summer internship or a placement year.
 The important thing is to develop a portfolio of work that can be shown to prospective employers and to keep up to date with the latest trends in web design.

-The main difference between them is in the variety of work that might be expected, for example, working for a design agency you will work on a variety of projects working with a range of clients in different industries.
-Therefore the work will be very changeable and varied.
+The main difference between employers is the type of work that might be expected.
+For example, working for a design agency will mean working on a variety of projects, with a range of clients in different industries.
+So the work will be very changeable and varied.

-Working for an in-house team the work may be less varied as you could be working on just one large website.
+Working for an in-house team may mean less variation as you could be working on just one large website.

 Look for job vacancies at: